 If you have enough money and want the absolute best, the SanDisk Extreme Pro is definitely the one you need

-Before writing this post, I wondered how to create a score to mix all the benchmarks and find the very best one
+Before writing this post, I wondered how to create a score to mix all of the benchmarks and find the very best one.

-But I’m lucky, there is no need to do that as the winner is the same each time 🙂
+But I’m lucky, there is no need to do that as the winner is the same in each test :).

 Best SD card for the price

-If you are just starting or Raspberry Pi, or need an additional card on a low budget, you can choose the SanDisk Ultra without any doubt
+If you are just starting on Raspberry Pi, or need an additional card on a low budget, you can choose the SanDisk Ultra without any doubt.

-I have two like this one, and I often use them for all my tutorials on this website and personal projects, I never had any issue with it, and good performance if you’re not too demanding
+I have two like this one, and I often use them for my tutorials on this website and my personal projects.
+I’ve never had any issue with it, and it has good performance if you’re not too demanding.

 Best large SD card

-This one is harder to answer, but I just checked the current price on Amazon and compared them to the results
+This one is harder to answer, but after checking the current price on Amazon and comparing them to the results,

 In addition, the SanDisk extreme is the only one available at 1 TB!